RoboKiwi/RoboKiwi.com/content/blog/2008-10-14-systembadimageformatexception.md

 aliases: /2008/10/14/systembadimageformatexception/
 ---

-I'm currently build the new Overclockers New Zealand website in .NET
+I'm currently building the new Overclockers New Zealand website in .NET.

 I have a nice continuous integration server going smoothly, but my most recent check-in threw up a strange error when running the Unit Tests: